-- 7.3.1 The Flexible WorkingEmployment Act 20232002 gives qualifying employees the right to request flexible working to care for a child, or vulnerable adult, although employers can refuse this request on business grounds. - 7.3.2 If flexible working arrangements are agreed between yourself and your Head of Service it normally means a permanent change to your substantive terms and conditions of employment.
+- 7.3.1 The Flexible Working Act 2023 gives qualifying employees the right to request flexible working to care for a child, or vulnerable adult, although employers can refuse this request on business grounds. - 7.3.2 If flexible working arrangements are agreed between yourself and your Assistant Director/Director, it normally means a permanent change to your substantive terms and conditions of employment.
 You do not have a contractual right to revert back to former work patterns if your circumstances change, although you may be able to mutually agree to return to former work patterns.
 If flexible working arrangements reduce your normal working hours, this will affect your local government pension entitlements.